awpala/pluralsight-cpp/01-learn-to-program-with-cpp/01-08-compiler-specific-topics/README.md

 IDEs may create files you do not need (e.g., `readme.txt`)

-However, IDEs also create files that *are* valuable, including important configurations; therefore, it is ill-advised to delete everything except for `.cpp` and `.h` files in a IDE-based project
+However, IDEs also create files that *are* valuable, including important configurations; therefore, it is ill-advised to delete everything except for `.cpp` and `.h` files in an IDE-based project
   * If you do not know the specific purpose of a given file(s), it is best to leave it alone, in order to prevent later time expenditure to resolve potential issues related to this

 IDEs may also put content in files that you do not need